drd/schedule/README.md

 # schedule.js

-a humble tool to assist an SLP in creating her schedule.
+a humble tool to assist a school SLP in creating her (crazy) schedule.

+with love.